albarji/neurowriter/README.md

 * Corpus format
 * Name of output tokenize corpus file

-By default a SubWordTokenizer will be used.
+By default a BPETokenizer will be used.
 Other tokenizers can be selected using the **--tokenizer** argument.

 ### Training the generator